scothook/square-color/README.md

 This can also be used as a color picker.
 It is easier to decide between three colors than to find the right color from the entire spectrum.

 # refactor
 This was one of my first projects when I began coding in 2020 and I have since gone back and tidied/refactored it.
-The function is the same but the code is more readable, logical, and extensible.
+The functionality is the same but the code is more readable, logical, and extensible.

 # before
 ![image](https://user-images.githubusercontent.com/59726148/220221516-36c851dd-932a-4fa9-bf8e-e27eb5d912c8.png)